innolitics/rdm/rdm/init_files/documents/software_plan.md

 - is not more complicated than it needs to be to meet the requirements
 - implements system and software requirements [[62304:5.4.4.a]]
 - is free from contradiction with the SDS [[62304:5.4.4.b]]
+- includes accompanying documentation or device specific training is provided during the test [[62366-1:5.7]]
+- safety information is perceivable, understandable and supports correct use of the medical device [[62366-1:5.7]]
 - considers the risks defined in the Risk Assessment [[62366-1:5.6]].

 ## Unit Implementation and Testing